angusmcb/wntr-qgis/docs/user_guide/analysing_results.rst

 These appearance of the results can be controlled using the extensive QGIS layer styling options.

 The QGIS 'Identify Features' tool is useful for querying the results at specific nodes or links.
-Alternatively, you can look at the ensemble of the results uith the attribute table.
+Alternatively, you can look at the ensemble of the results with the attribute table.

 Viewing Results from Extended Period Simulation